Jaylon Smith: 2017 season

-2018
+2018 season

 Smith entered training camp slated as the starting middle linebacker after Anthony Hitchens departed for the Kansas City Chiefs during free agency.
 Head coach Jason Garrett named Smith the starting middle linebacker to start the regular season, ahead of rookie first round pick Leighton Vander Esch.
 He began the season alongside outside linebackers Sean Lee and Damien Wilson.
 On October 7, 2018, Smith collected 12 combined tackles (six solo), broke up a pass, and made a sack during a 19–16 loss at the Houston Texans in Week 5.
+In Week 16, against the Tampa Bay Buccaneers, he had a 69-yard fumble return for a touchdown in the 27–20 victory.
+In the 2018 season, Smith finished with four sacks, 121 total tackles, four passes defended, and two forced fumbles.
+He was ranked 61st by his fellow players on the NFL Top 100 Players of 2019.

-2019
+2019 season

 On August 20, 2019, Smith signed a five-year, $64 million contract extension with the Cowboys with $35.5 million guaranteed, keeping him under contract through the 2024 season.

 Smith was also elected as a first time team captain for the 2019 Dallas Cowboys season.
 In week 9 against the New York Giants on Monday Night Football, Smith recorded a team high 12 tackles and half a sack on Daniel Jones in the 37–18 win.

 In week 10 against the Minnesota Vikings on Sunday Night Football, Smith recorded a team high 13 tackles in the 28–24 loss.

-In week 17 against the Washington Redskins, Smith recorded a team high 8 tackles and intercepted a pass thrown by Case Keenum during the 47–16 win.
+In week 17 against the Washington Redskins, Smith recorded a team high eight tackles and intercepted a pass thrown by Case Keenum during the 47–16 win.
 This was Smith's first career interception in the NFL.
+In the 2019 season, Smith finished with 2.5 sacks, 142 total tackles, one interception, nine passes defended, and two forced fumbles.
+He was ranked 88th by his fellow players on the NFL Top 100 Players of 2020.

-2020
+2020 season

+Smith received criticism from the media during the season because of his level of play and the defense's struggles.
 In Week 2 against the Atlanta Falcons, Smith led the team with 13 tackles during the 40–39 come from behind win.
+In Week 5 against the New York Giants, he had 12 tackles (3 for loss), a half-sack and two quarterback pressures.
 In Week 11 against the Minnesota Vikings, Smith recorded his first full sack of the season on Kirk Cousins during the 31–28 win.
 In Week 12 against the Washington Football Team on Thanksgiving, Smith recorded his first interception off a pass thrown by Alex Smith and made a 43-yard return during the 41–16 loss.
+He finished with 145 total tackles 1.5 sacks, one interception, and five passes defended.